Constructed Languages & Their Roots in Polish History

 #language & literature

-Since ancient times humans have tried to create new languages for different purposes, far from the recreational intention of modern constructed languages, or conlangs.
-Instead, languages were created for mystical reasons, such as Lingua Ignota, or artistic purposes, such as those created through theatre and art.
-However, it is not until the eighteenth century that creation of languages achieved the scientific-humanistic purpose of synthesizing speech, which successfully led to the invention of the binary system by Gottfried Leibniz.
-Thinkers claimed that invention of new languages would allow for communal human knowledge, and it is at this point that conlangs began to be useful for mankind.
+Since ancient times, humans have tried to create new languages for different purposes, far from the recreational intention of modern constructed languages, or conlangs.
+Instead, languages were created for mystical reasons, such as Lingua Ignota, or artistic purposes, like those created through theatre and art.
+However, it is not until the 18th century that the creation of languages achieved the scientific-humanistic purpose of synthesizing speech, which successfully led to the invention of the binary system by Gottfried Leibniz.
+Thinkers claimed that the invention of new languages would allow for communal human knowledge, and it is at this point that conlangs began to be useful for mankind.

 the polish language project